cwclair/professional-readme-generator/README-auto.md

 7. [Questions](#questions)

 ## Description <a name="description"></a>
-test
+testing

 ## Installation <a name="installation"></a>
-test
+testing

 ## Usage <a name="usage"></a>
-test
+testing

 ## License <a name="license"></a>
 other

 ## Contributing <a name="contributing"></a>
-test
+testing

 ## Tests <a name="tests"></a>
-test
+testing

 ## Questions <a name="questions"></a>
 GitHub profile: https://github.com/cwclair
-Email address: christopher.w.clair@gmail.com`;
+Email address: christopher.w.clair@gmail.com
-}

-module.exports = generateMarkdown;